-TMR assessed the alternative alignments suggested by the community and is now consulting on the outcomes of the assessment.
+TMR assessed the alternative alignments suggested by the community.

-The outcomes of the assessment of alternative alignments for the Coomera Connector near Eagleby is open for comment until 30 June 2021.
+The outcomes of the assessment of alternative alignments for the Coomera Connector near Eagleby was open for comment until 30 June 2021.
+Comments are now closed.

 How were the alternative alignments assessed?